cypherstack/firo_discord_tipbot/ReadMe.md

 Install python requirement packages
 <pre>pip3 install -r requirements.txt</pre>

-To check if the bot works correct:
+To check if the bot works correct (after MangoDB, Firod, and the services.json are set up):
 <pre>python3 tipbot.py</pre>
 If there's not exceptions, use Ctrl+C to break the process.

-Configure TipBot init script
+### Configure TipBot
 <pre>vim /etc/systemd/system/tipbot.service</pre>

 Paste